 Joan Vollmer

 In the Beat circle, she got heavily into Benzedrine, which she was introduced to by Kerouac.
 In 1946, she was put in a mental hospital after suffering amphetamine-induced psychotic episodes.
-Later, she and her husband travelled extensively to avoid the trouble their phenomenal drug-use caused them.
+Later, she and her husband travelled extensively to avoid the trouble their phenomenal drug use caused them.

 Perhaps Brenda Knight says it best in Women of the Beat Generation: